 - Transfer pricing adjustment.
 Payment may be reduced when the patient is transferred to another acute care hospital.
 Please see Question #15. - Cost outlier adjustment.
 Medicare and other DRG payers typically make additional "outlier" payments on stays that are exceptionally expensive for a hospital.
 Some payers also have a payment reduction if a stay is exceptionally profitable for a hospital.
 Nationally, outlier adjustments typically affect 1- 2% of all stays and a higher percentage of all DRG payments.
-For FY 2021 the high-cost outlier threshold is \$81,000; the low-cost outlier threshold is \$40,000.
-The marginal cost percentage on high-cost outliers is 55%.
+For FY 2022 the high-cost outlier threshold is \$65,000; the low-cost outlier threshold is \$38,000.
+The marginal cost percentage on high-cost outliers is 64%.
 Please see Questions #16 and #17. - Policy Adjustors.
-Policy adjustors can be used to explicitly increase or decrease DRG weights for certain care categories in order to meet policy goals.
+Policy adjustors can be used to explicitly increase or decrease DRG weights for certain care categories to meet policy goals.
 The Medicaid program may choose to focus its scarce funds in the clinical areas where Medicaid funding makes the most difference to beneficiary access.
-Policy adjustors should be few in number, apply to entire Medicaid Care Categories (MCC), and be initiated for compelling policy reasons, e.g., to enable access for care where Medicaid payment levels can have substantial impact.
-Medicaid Care Category (MCC) is a categorization algorithm based on APR-DRGs developed by Conduent for hospital inpatient analyses.
+Policy adjustors should be few, apply to entire Medicaid Care Categories (MCC), and be initiated for compelling policy reasons, e.g., to enable access for care where Medicaid payment levels can have substantial impact.
+Medicaid Care Category (MCC) is a categorization algorithm based on APR-DRGs and is used for hospital inpatient analyses.
 MCCs are intended to result in a manageable list of categories that are aligned with both the policy areas of a typical Medicaid program and the internal organization of a typical hospital.

 DHCF utilizes five policy adjustors to promote access for newborn and pediatric (patients less than 21 years old) stays.
-The obstetric policy adjustor was removed in FY 2021 due to the significant increase in the base rate.
-For FY 2021 the policy adjustor are: 1.20 for normal newborns, 1.25 for neonates, 2.00 for pediatric mental health, 1.75 for pediatric miscellaneous stays, and 1.35 for pediatric respiratory stays.
+A new policy adjustor was added for normal newborn stays in FY 2023.
+The adult respiratory policy adjustor was removed for FY 2023.
+For FY 2023 the policy adjustors are: 1.10 for normal newborn, 1.10 for neonates, 1.60 for pediatric mental health, 1.40 for pediatric miscellaneous stays, and 1.30 for pediatric respiratory stays.
 The policy adjustor values are based on the relative payment levels (pay-to-cost ratios) by MCC in the initial ratesetting simulations; higher policy adjustor values do not necessarily equate to higher payments between MCCs.

-For version 35 of the grouper, DHCF determined that the following DRGs are related to sick infants and are not normal newborns.
-Therefore these DRGs were mapped from the newborn MCC to the neonate MCC in FY 2019 and continuing through FY 2021.
+For version 35 and version 38 of the grouper, DHCF determined that the following DRGs are related to sick infants and are not normal newborns.
+Therefore, these DRGs were mapped from the newborn MCC to the neonate MCC in FY 2019 and continuing through FY 2023.